apache/nuttx/configs/pic32mz-starterkit/README.txt

   This could very well be some issue with my formatting of the nuttx.hex file, but I have no understanding of what the solution might be.

+  UPDATE:  Davide Sidrane has debugged this and has determined that the issue here was because the PIC32MZ requires more space for the the DEBUG code at 1fc00480.
+The modified linker scripts have been committed and are purported to resolve this issue.

   4) I can write successfully using that same nuttx.hex file using MPLABX IPE program.
 No errors are observed and the flash content verifies correctly.
 But NuttX does not run.
 I need a debugger to understand why.